 Everything about this model is made with the chef in mind.
 So, you’re sure to have a stress-free cook with results that a pro would be proud to show off.
 They’ve even pre-drilled mounting holes so you can add a bottle opener with your team’s logo to your unit and be the envy of the whole tailgate.

-Stats for the Classic Pit Barrel Cooker
+Specs for the Classic Pit Barrel Cooker

 Fuel type: Charcoal